Monopond/fax-api/README.md

 You can find more details on these faults in Section 5 of this document.You can find more details on these faults in the next section of this document.

 ##ResumeFax
-WARNING: The ResumeFax feature is inactive and non-functional in this (2.0.1) version of the Fax API.

-WARNING: This is a stub feature in API version 2.0.1 and currently does not perform any functionality.Description Resumes a paused fax message.
-This fax message must be in the paused status.

 When making a resume request, you must provide at least a BroadcastRef, SendRef or MessageRef.
 The function will also accept a combination of these to further narrow down the request.